 About Engineered Hardwood Flooring

 A common misconception is that engineered hardwood flooring is not real wood.
-The truth is, engineered wood flooring products are comprised entirely of real wood, but done so in a process that makes them both cost effective, and structurally stable.
+The truth is, these products are comprised entirely of real wood, but done so in a process that makes them both cost effective, and structurally stable.
 These flooring products provide the same aesthetic look and feel as solid hardwood, and many times come with lifetime warranties.
 Here are some reasons why engineered hardwood floors may be the flooring you are looking for:

 - They are composed of real wood from top to bottom.